 The service lets you access a library of Xbox 360 and Xbox One games, even letting you download them to play offline.
-But unlike PlayStation Now, Xbox Game Pass features first-party games like State of Decay 2, Sea of Thieves and Crackdown 3 (when it's eventually released!) as soon as they're released.
+But unlike PlayStation Now, Xbox Game Pass features first-party games like State of Decay 2, Sea of Thieves and Crackdown 3 as soon as they're released.

 Read on to find out about the pricing, features, and which games are on offer.

 What is the Xbox Game Pass?